MGMT 115. Introduction to Global and Cross-Cultural Studies. 3 hours.

 Labor unions and their impact on business firms and society.
 Labor-management relationships and collective bargaining practices.
 Public policy, union structure and bargaining theory.
 Course Information: Prerequisite(s): MGMT 340 and MGMT 350 and junior standing.

-MGMT 460.
-Business, Society, and the Global Economy.
+MGMT 455.
+Talent Management and Global Human Resources.
 3 hours.

 MGMT 463.
 Negotiation and Conflict Resolution.
 3 hours.